What is HIFAC?

-Harstine Island Fire Adapted (HIFAC) has received a grant from the Department of Emergency Services to provide 200 driveway address markers to assist emergency responders in identifying your home.
+Harstine Island Fire Adapted (HIFAC) received a grant from the Department of Emergency Services to provide 200 driveway address markers to assist emergency responders in identifying your home.
+We have installed all available markers this time around.

 Who is Harstine Island Fire Adapted Community (HIFAC)?